origin1tech/stukko/lib/structure/server/configuration/README.md

             //                                                   bower: gets bower main files/outputs to dest.
             //                                                   browserify: client side require utility.
             //                                                   es6: compiles es5 to es5.
-            //      minify:                 (default: undefined) valid when using "copy", "concat" or "browserify".
+            //      minify:                 valid when using "copy", "concat" or "browserify".
-            //      options:                (default: undefined) options that can be specified for browserify and concat.
+            //      options:                options that can be specified for browserify and concat.
-            //      header:                 (default: undefined) only applies when using concat. the header to be
+            //      header:                 only applies when using concat. the header to be
             //                                  added to the top of the concatenated file.
-            //      footer:                 (default: undefined) only applies when using concat. the footer to be
+            //      footer:                 only applies when using concat. the footer to be
             //                                  added to end of concatenated file.
-            //      clean:                  (default: undefined) whether or not to clean the destination before processing.
+            //      clean:                  whether or not to clean the destination before processing.
             //                                  true to use "dest" locations or specify alternate array.
-            //      cleanAppend:            (default: undefined) if using dest as clean target you may want to append a
+            //      cleanAppend:            if using dest as clean target you may want to append a
             //                                  a string such as '/**/*.js'. this would preserve
             //                                  the dest folder but remove matching files.
             //                                  you can specify a string or array of strings.
             //                                  if an array each string will be appended to the
             //                                  root dest.
-            //      filter:                 (default: undefined) this is the glob filter used by the assets builder to simplify
+            //      filter:                 this is the glob filter used by the assets builder to simplify
             //                                   logic. usually only needs to be specified when using concat
             //                                   or copy or perhaps you're using a different extension for
             //                                   your html files say .ejs you might set ex: "**/*.ejs"
-            //      watch:                  (default: undefined) true to watch src or specify array of globs.
+            //      watch:                  true to watch src or specify array of globs.
-            //      jsonPath:               (default: "bower.json") only used for bower, the path to "bower.json".
+            //      jsonPath:               only used for bower, the path to "bower.json".
-            //      componentPath:          (default: "bower_components") only used with bower, the path to bower_components.
+            //      componentPath:          only used with bower, the path to bower_components.
-            //      preserveStructure:      (default: true) only used with bower, preserves folder structure on output.
+            //      preserveStructure:      only used with bower, preserves folder structure on output.
-            //      src:                    (default: undefined) the sources to include.
+            //      src:                    the sources to include.
-            //      as:                     (default: undefined) output as this name, required for concat.
+            //      as:                     output as this name, required for concat.
-            //      dest:                   (default: undefined) the output directory.
+            //      dest:                   the output directory.
             bundle: {
                 framework: {
                     strategy: 'concat',
-                    watch: true,
+                    watch: undefined,
-                    minify: false,
+                    minify: undefined,
-                    clean: true,
+                    clean: undefined,
                     cleanAppend: '/**/*.js',
                     src: ['./web/assets/framework/**/*.js'],
                     as: 'app.js',